Illustrations by Nick Gazin

 That so many public figures were willing to stand up for a group of self-described socialists shows just how obvious it was to anyone familiar with the case that the raids and subpoenas didn't represent a good-faith effort to arrest terrorists, but rather a last-ditch attempt to salvage something from an investigation that had gone on for more than two years without digging up a damn bit of dirt.

-The affidavit itself contains admissions that the quotes within are not based “on a final, verbatim transcript.”
+The affidavit itself contains admissions that the quotes within are not based “on a final, verbatim transcript”.
 Indeed, “certain conversations were partially recorded to save on the battery life of the recording device,” leaving the FBI to patch together quotes.
 In at least one case, quotes were drawn entirely from memory because the undercover agent “was holding something in his/her hands and was unable to activate the recording device.”

 The first questions from a document accidentally left behind by an FBI agent during a raid on an activist's house.

-One thing I realized from reading the affidavit is that the activists being spied on by the government knew their radical politics could draw the government’s attention—and the government, bizarrely, tried to use that knowledge against them.
+One thing I realised from reading the affidavit is that the activists being spied on by the government knew their radical politics could draw the government’s attention – and the government, bizarrely, tried to use that knowledge against them.
 Under the subhead “FRSO's Goals and Methods Used to Conceal Activities,” the affidavit makes note of a “UNITY DOCUMENT” that was presented to the Bureau’s infiltrator upon joining the group.
 It’s meant to illustrate that activists had something to hide, that you couldn’t believe their peaceful veener, but if you give it a more charitable reading it merely suggests that the activists were onto something:

 No progressive struggle ever got anywhere in the United States without facing violent repression… Therefore… not only is repression inevitable; we are facing repression every day… If repression is a constant of ruling class policy, then defense against it must be a constant of revolutionary policy…

 There is ample evidence that we have been and are either intermittently or constantly under one or another form of surveillance.
-In general, the smartest policy is simply to assume that we are under some kind of surveillance… Our main line of defense against repression will be secrecy; there is no realistic alternative.
+In general, the smartest policy is simply to assume that we are under some kind of surveillance… Our main line of defence against repression will be secrecy; there is no realistic alternative.

 They were right about the surveillance, of course.
-If anything, they weren’t paranoid enough—and certainly not as paranoid as those powerful people within the FBI who sought to imprison a group of mostly middle-aged peace activists because of some revolutionary rhetoric.
+If anything, they weren’t paranoid enough – and certainly not as paranoid as those powerful people within the FBI who sought to imprison a group of mostly middle-aged peace activists because of some revolutionary rhetoric.
 The purpose of the investigation, of course, may just have been to discourage activism, but in this case it had the opposite effect: People were inspired by the activists’ refusal to testify against one another in the face of what even four years ago looked to be a clear instance of a law enforcement agency overreaching.
 But despite the city council's voicing dismay at the subpoenas, the 23 people targeted by the FBI could still be indicted and thrown into jail at any time, as the case against them technically remains open to this day.

 “How long do we have to be presumed guilty until proven innocent?”
 Tom asked when I last spoke to him.
 It’s a pretty good question, so I called up the US attorney’s office for the Northern District of Illinois, which is handling the case, to see if I could get an answer.
 Assistant US Attorney Randall Samborn got back to me the next day.
 “There have never been any charges filed and as a result of that we simply have no comment,” he said.

 Charles Davis is a writer and producer in Los Angeles.
-His work has been published by outlets including Al Jazeera_, the_ New Inquiry_, and_ Salon.
+His work has been published by outlets including Al Jazeera, the New Inquiry and Salon.